olepoeschl/olepoeschl/README.md

-🌱 studying Applied Computer Science
+🌱 Studying Applied Computer Science

 ⚡ Interested in parallel programming, software architecture and compilers (didn't find the time yet for the latter)